-Becoming a mother was a seismic shift for Jamila.
-At the time, the law and commerce graduate was the editor-in-chief of Australia’s largest women’s news network, Mamamia, having joined the digital publisher after a successful several years working as a political advisor to the Rudd and Gillard governments.
+Becoming a mother was a seismic shift for Jamila Rizvi.
+At the time, the law and commerce graduate was the editor-in-chief of Australia’s largest women’s news network, Mamamia.
+She had joined the digital publisher after a successful several years working as a political advisor to the Rudd and Gillard governments.
 The same year Rafi was born, she was listed as one of Australia’s 100 Women of Influence by the Australian Financial Times.
 And that was all before she’d turned 30.
-Put simply, Jamila was used to leading conversation, enjoying a good debate and was climbing the corporate ladder at a dizzying speed.
+Put simply, Jamila Rizvi was used to leading conversation, enjoying a good debate, and climbing the corporate ladder at a dizzying speed.

-The fact that Jamila and her husband Jeremy Smith had based themselves in Melbourne while their families were in different states and, in Jeremy’s case, mostly abroad, didn’t do much to ease the isolation Jamila felt.
-The fact that none of her closest girlfriends had had children, made it tougher again.
+The fact that Jamila and her husband Jeremy Smith had based themselves in Melbourne didn’t do much to ease the isolation Jamila felt.
+Their families were in different states and, in Jeremy’s case, mostly abroad.
+And the fact that none of her closest girlfriends had children made it tougher again.
 But for the self-proclaimed extrovert, around the five-week mark, Jamila drew a line in the sand.

 “I’m such a social person, I get my energy from other people.
 I really turned a corner when I said to myself, ‘I have to insert a higher degree of sociability back into my life.’
 I knew a big part of the problem was that I was spending too much time alone at home, with this little person who couldn’t talk.”

-Jamila recalls her self-help modus operandi was to sit down with her calendar and simply start phoning people.
+Jamila sat down with her calendar and simply started phoning people.
 “I just started locking in coffees and lunches and dinners.
 Even though I didn’t feel up to it and felt exhausted by the prospect, I thought that forcing myself to be social was the only way I was going to feel like me again.
 For me, it was the absolute best thing I could have done.”

 That’s not to say it was smooth-sailing.
 Nah-ah.
 Some days, the very act of getting herself and a newborn out the door proved too much for the first-time mama.
 “I remember more than once, calling a friend ten minutes before I was supposed to see them, and saying, ‘It’s too hard!
 I can’t do it!’

-“I wanted to show that there’s no normal,” she says of her decision to call on some of Australia’s best-known female identities, and ask them to write letters to their old selves, the selves navigating their first weeks of motherhood.
-“I wanted to show that while we’re all going through the same thing, and doing the same thing, that the experience of new mothers is incredibly varied.”
-To get her message across, she recruited the likes of Rebecca Sparrow, Zoe Foster Blake, Jessica Rudd, Sarah Harris, Kate ‘Monty’ Diamond, Holly Wainwright, Em Rusciano, the list goes on.
-Carrying the tagline, “Australian women share what they wish they’d known about life with a newborn” on the cover, the letters inside do just that – prove that regardless of how many books you read, those early days can be a variety of things – lovely, dark, lonely, exhilarating, terrifying.
+“I wanted to show that there’s no normal,” Jamila Rizvi says of her decision to call on some of Australia’s best-known female identities.
+She asked them to write letters to their old selves, navigating their first weeks of motherhood.
+“I wanted to show that while we’re all going through the same thing, that the experience of new mothers is incredibly varied.”
+To get her message across, she recruited the likes of Rebecca Sparrow, Zoe Foster Blake, Jessica Rudd, Sarah Harris, Holly Wainwright, and Em Rusciano.
+With the tagline, ‘Australian women share what they wish they’d known about life with a newborn’ on the cover, the letters inside do just that.
+They prove that regardless of how many books you read, those early days can be a variety of things.
+Lovely, dark, lonely, exhilarating, terrifying.

-If you missed the post though, you could be forgiven for having no idea what Jamila was going through; a week after her announcement, she posted that Not Just Lucky had been included in Women’s Agenda’s top 25 reads of the year; a week after that, she was in the studio recording the audio version of the book; and another week later she announced the launch of The Motherhood.
+If you missed the post though, you could be forgiven for having no idea what Jamila Rizvi was going through.
+A week after her announcement, she posted that Not Just Lucky had been included in Women’s Agenda’s top 25 reads of the year.
+A week after that, she was in the studio recording the audio version of the book.
+Another week later she announced the launch of The Motherhood.
 Add to the mix Tea With Jam and Clare, a roadshow-like series of evening events that she took on with friend and award-winning singer Clare Bowditch and special guests including Zoe Foster Blake and comedian Rosie Waterland, and it seemed like Jamila hadn’t skipped a beat.

-It’s that women-supporting-women notion that Jamila hopes will become more common than the shaming that can so often happen with regards to parenting, working and everything in between.
-“It’s like that line they use on the aeroplane about fitting your oxygen mask before you fit someone else’s, because otherwise you might not be able to breathe.
+It’s that women-supporting-women notion that Jamila hopes will become more common than the shaming that can so often happen with regards to parenting.
+Not to mention working, and everything in between.
+“It’s like that line they use on the aeroplane about fitting your oxygen mask before you fit someone else’s.
+Because otherwise you might not be able to breathe.
 I often think that about women looking after babies – if mum’s not ok, she can’t look after baby the way she needs to.

-“And yet, there is no other space where we would consider that to be the case.
+“There is no other space where we would consider that to be the case.
 We wouldn’t look at someone who eats incredibly well, and say to them, ‘But it takes a lot more time to cook with fresh vegetables, and you could be using that time to help others’.
-Or someone who goes for a run every morning, we don’t say, ‘Well that’s a bit selfish’, we consider it good, healthy practice.
-But yet when a mother does it, when she puts the care of her health first, our reaction is, ‘How can you not be prioritizing that child?’
+Or someone who goes for a run every morning.
+We don’t say, ‘Well that’s a bit selfish’.
+We consider it good, healthy practice.
+But yet when a mother does it, when she puts the care of her health first, our reaction is, ‘How can you not be prioritising that child?’
 Actually, she’s making herself a better mother.”